miamayday/text-editor/DOC.md

   > The Selection.focusOffset read-only property returns the number of characters that the selection's focus is offset within the Selection.
 - pindex: Paragraph index
 - sindex: Span index
-  Paragraphs are div elements that consist of span elements.
-A span element is a text node with a uniform style (bold/italic).